dbailey7/nodejs-master-class-repo-dbailey/README.md

 The code modules and console output screen shots are listed in the "HomeworkAssignment2Materials.md" file in the "HomeworkAssignment2Materials" folder.
-To actually run these examples, you'll need to replace any strings in the code modules beginning with "YOUR-" to your own values.
+To actually run these examples, you'll need to replace any strings in the code modules beginning with "YOUR-" with your own values.

 ---------------------------------------------------------------------------------